denisolivares/aws_terraform/README.md

         - Run the command `nc -l 3110` to create a listening service on database host
         - Leave the above session running and open a new terminal session
         - Connect on the webserver host
-        - Then, run `telnet database_ip_address` to check if the connection is established
+        - Then, run `telnet database_ip_address 3110` to check if the connection is established

 # Personal observations
 Additional points that I would consider from the beginning for an infrastructure like the one suggested above: